U.S. calls for U.N. to urge Taliban to reverse bans on women | Politics

 UNICEF Executive Director Catherine Russell described the ban on female aid workers as "both wrong and dangerous," according to her prepared remarks for the private Security Council meeting on Friday, seen by Reuters.
 "It is not hyperbole to say that without them, lives will be lost, children will die," she said.

 Russell said UNICEF was reviewing the impact of the ban on its work and "as the situation evolves, we will have to make difficult decisions as to which activities we can continue, and which must be suspended."
-International Rescue Committee President David Miliband said the IRC has been forced to pause most operations, but it was aiming to find ways to work around the ban "since its outright reversal seems very unlikely," according to his prepared remarks for the council meeting, seen by Reuters.
+International Rescue Committee President David Miliband said the IRC has been forced to pause most operations because of the ban, but it was aiming to find ways to continue working "since its outright reversal seems very unlikely," according to his prepared remarks for the council meeting, seen by Reuters.

 "Based on the clarity provided by the Ministry of Public Health, the IRC has resumed health and nutrition services through our static and mobile health teams in four provinces.
 Other NGOs (aid groups) are doing the same," Miliband said.
 "We have a long way to go, but it is a start," he added.